The Achilles' Heel of LLMs: How Altering a Handful of Neurons Can Cripple Language Abilities: Related Work

 \textbf{Neurons Localization and Editing.} Recent studies have advanced neuron-level localization and editing in LLMs, showing that neural parameters can be divided between pattern learning and memorization \citep{Bender2021}.
 Targeted interventions on specific neurons or clusters enable systematic modification of factual knowledge \citep{Meng2022,dai-etal-2022-knowledge,li2024}, control of personal information memorization \citep{chen-etal-2024-learnable}, multilingual capabilities \citep{tang-etal-2024-language}, and even safety constraints \citep{zhou2025neurelattackneuronrelearningsafety}.
+Recent work on ``super-neurons'' \citep{gong2025signalnoisepolysemanticinterference} instead focuses on neurons with extreme polysemantic load, showing that amplifying their activations can strongly steer behavior, while masking them has only a modest effect.
+Related recent work on ``Wasserstein neurons'' \citep{kong2025negativepreactivationsdifferentiatesyntax} identifies neurons that encode syntactic structure via non-Gaussian negative pre-activations and demonstrates that disrupting many such neurons selectively impairs syntactic competence.
 Further, behavioral attributes such as “aggression” can be manipulated by localizing and editing a small set of neurons \citep{lee-etal-2025-small}, and polysemantic neurons in fusion heads are linked to modality collapse in multimodal models \citep{chaudhuri2025a}.
 However, existing work primarily focuses on task-specific interventions, lacking systematic frameworks for identifying neurons critical to core model functionality.
-Our work addresses this gap by introducing a principled method for neuron localization and causal verification, inspired by lesion studies in neuroscience.
+Our work addresses this gap by introducing a principled method for neuron localization and causal verification.